awsdocs/aws-kms-developer-guide/doc_source/key-policy-modifying-external-accounts.md

 Permissions given to the external account and its principals are effective only if the external account is enabled in the Region that hosts the CMK and its key policy\.
 For information about Regions that are not enabled by default \("opt\-in Regions"\), see [Managing AWS Regions](https://docs.aws.amazon.com/general/latest/gr/rande-manage.html) in the *AWS General Reference*\.

-For example, assume that you want to allow account 444455556666 to use a symmetric CMK in account 111122223333\.
+For example, suppose you want to allow account 444455556666 to use a symmetric CMK in account 111122223333\.
 To do that, add a policy statement like the one in the following example to the key policy for the CMK in account 111122223333\.
-This policy statement gives the external account, 444455556666, permission to use the CMK in cryptographic operations for symmetric CMKs\.
+The following example key policy statement gives the external account, 444455556666, permission to use the CMK in cryptographic operations for symmetric CMKs\.

 ```
 {